 effects on sexual health"

-The gap between the two groups of states is widening over time, with circumcision static or falling in states where the rate is already low, and static or slowly rising in states where it is higher:
+Circumcision is currently more or less static in states where the rate is already low, and has been fallling in states where it is higher:

-The slow rise in circumcision in Australia overall through the past decade is driven almost entirely by its rise in New South Wales, the most populous state.
-But even there, and in Queensland, where the higher rate is largely driven by one doctor, it is still less than a third that of the US, and less than that of the least-circumcising region of the US, the Pacific coast.
+In Queensland, the higher rate was until recently largely driven by one doctor.
+But throughout the country, it is still less than a third that of the USA, and less than that of the least-circumcising region of the US, the Pacific coast.

 Circumcision in Australia is dealt with in more detail on these pages:

 Queensland is is a unique position.
 At least one hospital there will not perform non-therapeutic circumcisions, but one doctor, Terry Russell, actively solicits the operation, and has been reported as doing five before 10 am on one day (It was not reported what time he gets up).
 In 2004, the Professional Services Review Determining Authority resolved to reprimand and counsel Dr Russell, and fine him $A4,488.88 for opportunistically diagnosing tongue-tie on boys referred to him for circumcision in 1999.
 A disproportionate number of claims for tongue-tie operations on boys in Queensland continued to be made through 2005.

 Source: Letter of Transmittal, Professional Services Review, 5 October 2004 (see p 17)